Raziel7893/WindowsGSM.Brink/README.md

 This project is licensed under the MIT License - see the <a href="https://github.com/raziel7893/WindowsGSM.BRINK/blob/main/LICENSE">LICENSE.md</a> file for details

 ### Thanks
-Thanks to ohmcodes for the Enshrouded and Palworld Plugins which i used for guidance to create this one
+Thanks to user GhettoScouser for providing the idea and the initial config